For technical details on variables, see:

 (ii) Top marginal income and payroll tax rate

-The four components of Area 1 indicate the extent to which countries rely on the political process to allocate resources and goods and services.
+The five components of Area 1 indicate the extent to which countries rely on the political process to allocate resources and goods and services.
 When government spending increases relative to spending by individuals, households, and businesses, government decision-making is substituted for personal choice and economic freedom is reduced.
 The first two components address this issue.
 Government consumption as a share of total consumption (1A) and transfers and subsidies as a share of GDP (1B) are indicators of the size of government.
 When government consumption is a larger share of the total, political choice is substituted for personal choice.
 Similarly, when governments tax some people in order to provide transfers to others, they reduce the freedom of individuals to keep what they earn.

 The fourth component (1D) is based on (1Di) the top marginal income tax rate and (1Dii) the top marginal income and payroll tax rate and the income threshold at which these rates begin to apply.
 These two sub-components are averaged to calculate the top marginal tax rate (1D).
 High marginal tax rates that apply at relatively low income levels are also indicative of reliance upon government.
 Such rates deny individuals the fruits of their labor.
 Thus, countries with high marginal tax rates and low income thresholds are rated lower.